avinod-kumar-au9/Find-Word/README.md

-I created this mini game in the second month of my python learning.I taken the this idea from the internet.
+I created this mini game in my second month of python learning.I taken this idea from the internet.

 About:
 # Find Word